-General Data Protection Regulation (GDPR) is a regulation that aims to give control to individuals in the European Union (EU) over their personal data.
+The General Data Protection Regulation (GDPR) is a regulation that aims to give individuals in the European Union (EU) control over their personal data.
 Another objective of this regulation is to provide a simpler regulatory environment for international business within the EU.

-The precursor to GDPR was the Data Protection Directive that was adopted in 1995.
-GDPR contains requirements associated with the processing of personal data of individuals located in the EU.
+The precursor to the GDPR was the Data Protection Directive which was adopted in 1995.
+The GDPR contains requirements associated with the processing of the personal data of individuals located in the EU.

-The following types of data are considered personal in the context of GDPR:
+The following types of data are considered personal in the context of the GDPR:

 - IP address